akdsco/next/README.md

 #### 2. Data Storage

 Application stores your to-do's locally.
 If you use cookies and don't delete them, your to-do's will be saved and cached.
-This means the browser will keep them saved even after closing it.
+Normally, the browser keeps cookies saved even after closing tab or the browser itself.

 #### 3. More info

-If you're interested to learn more about this application.
-Have a look at [wiki](https://github.com/akdsco/todo-list-enchance/wiki) created for this project.
+If you're interested to learn more about technical details and how this application works, have a look at [wiki](https://github.com/akdsco/todo-list-enchance/wiki) created for this project.